Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 • The breathtaking Cathédrale de Saint Julien du Mans took centuries to complete and contains an unusual mix of Gothic and Romanesque architecture.

-• The Cité Plantagenet, where Roman walls encase 20ha of cobblestoned streets, with half-timbered houses that are still lived in.
+• The Cité Plantagenet, where 4th-century Roman walls encase 20ha of cobblestone streets, with half-timbered houses that are still inhabited in.

-• La Nuit des Chimères, evening projections in summertime that light up the cathedral and walls with extraodinary images.
+• La Nuit des Chimères, evening projections in summertime that light up the cathedral, ancient walls, and even foliage with extraordinary images.

 • The Arche de la Nature, an oasis of calm located a mere ten minutes from the bustling city core.